ourchurchtoo/website/src/posts/2020-10-08-bright-spots-disability.md

 artist:
   - Brandon Heim
 tags:
-  - Bright Spots
+  - bright_spots
-  - Disability
+  - disability
-  - LGBTQ+
+  - lgbtq
 category: Article
 ---
 This week we heard stories and poetry from Debbie and Candice.
 Both are people with disabilities.
 Candice is also identifies transgender.
 Each week, we hope these stories leave you with a perspective you might not have had before, deeper empathy, and curiosity that propels you forward to your own growth and curiosity.
 We recognize that encountering different points of view can be uncomfortable.
 We want take Fridays to focus on the bright spots: resources and people that are doing something especially well with the topics we have touched on this week.
 Use this to further your journey into stories that are not often shared in the church:

 ## [Pacing Pixie](https://www.instagram.com/pacingpixie/)

 ![](/img/uploads/pixie.jpg)

 Pacing Pixie is an Instagrammer that explains all our ableist jargon and how we can move towards thinking more inclusively in regards to our bodies.
 Follow this positive, pixie dust queen as she navigates life with a disability.

 ## [New York Institute of Technology Library](https://libguides.nyit.edu/c.php?g=666045&p=4743728)